|Mary Craig Ministries|

 Most of the Founding Fathers were NOT Freemasons.
 Many leading figures in the American Revolution -- including John and Samuel Adams, Thomas Jefferson, James Madison and Thomas Paine -- were not Masons.

-Of the 56 figures who signed the Declaration of Independence, only nine were confirmed Masons, according to the Grand Lodge of Pennsylvania; and of the 39 delegates of the Continental Congress who signed the draft of the new nation's Constitution in 1787, only 13 (one-third) were Freemasons.
+Of the 56 figures who signed the Declaration of Independence, nine were confirmed "Christian" Masons, according to the Grand Lodge of Pennsylvania; and of the 39 delegates of the Continental Congress who signed the draft of the new nation's Constitution in 1787, 13 (one-third) were Freemasons.
 It's sad that even that many were, including our first president -- All it takes is a seed for the weed to grow and infect a nation.
 This was one of many.

 Faith of Our Fathers: Samuel Adams: "Samuel Adams lived from September, 1722, to October 2, 1803.
 This patriot leader suffered otherwise shattering losses, his first wife and four of their children dying of natural causes before the Revolutionary War began.
 A close friend was decapitated, his head presented as a trophy to the British commanding general.
 He spent nearly three years at the Congress in Philadelphia separated from his family.
 His house was vandalized by British troops.
 He was targeted by the British crown for his stance for America's independence, and more.